Dictionary

 • Preventing Serious Complications

 These are harmful but preventable outcomes of healthcare or surgery in a hospital setting.
-The measure shows how likely patients will suffer from complications while in the hospital or after having certain inpatient surgical procedures.
-It is a combination of ten Patient Safety Indicators from the Agency for Healthcare Research & Quality (AHRQ).
+The measure a combination of ten Patient Safety Indicators from the Agency for Healthcare Research & Quality (AHRQ) and shows how likely patients will suffer from complications while in the hospital or after having certain inpatient surgical procedures.
+Hospitals can often prevent these complications by following established best practices.
+Preventing serious complications is an important way of measuring the quality of patient care.

 • Professional